bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 The picture came from https://github.com/google/syzkaller

 ## Syzkaller(Cont.)
+*   Pros
     *   Can recursively randomize base data type
     *   Can generate readable short testcases
     *   Can do the coverage
+*   Cons
     *   Does not test C library

 ???
 Compare with Trinity, syzkaller is quite different.
 Here is the comparision between syzkaller and our tools: